Universal Limits on Quantum Correlations: VI. UNIVERSALITY OF BOUND SATURATION

-The fold and cusp examples illustrate the general rule: each independent constraint or symmetry that forces additional degeneracy raises the catastrophe order by one.
+The fold and cusp examples illustrate the general rule: each independent symmetry or constraint that eliminates successive terms in the expansion~(\ref{eq:expansion}) raises the catastrophe order by one.
 If $r$ independent control parameters tune the system to the positivity boundary, the generic singularity class is $A_{r+1}$.
-Because the local structure depends only on the algebraic order of the positivity constraint and not on microscopic details, the resulting critical exponents are \emph{universal}.
-Every correlation measure—entanglement, coherence, Fisher information, or otherwise—shares the same local catastrophe structure near its bound.
+Because the local structure depends only on the positivity cone and the smoothness of the control parameters, the resulting critical exponents are universal.